 sub rsa4096 2026-01-26 [E] [expires: 2028-01-26]

 That long string is your key ID (fingerprint).
-The short version (last 16 characters) is often used: MNO345PQR678STU9.
+People often use the short version, the last 16 characters: MNO345PQR678STU9.

 Immediately useful: encrypting files